 I write a personal blog, and also write blog posts on occasion for the Zuhlke web site.
 I also contributed an article to a book compiled by Zuhlke colleagues in Switzerland.
 I have written and presented several well-received conference talks.

-I can also speak and read French to GCSE level, and can read some rudimentary German, Dutch, and Danish.
+I can also speak and read French to GCSE level, and can read some very rudimentary German, Dutch, and Danish.

 Software Engineer, Zuhlke Engineering Ltd. (July 2015—date)